n8ta/Learning-Rebound/Lesson6.md

 # Lesson 6 - Graphing Rebound Data with Matplotlib
 ## Lesson 6 Video
 [![Alt text](/L6.png)](https://www.youtube.com/watch?v=iiFHiK4mug0)
-## Graphing
+## The Simulation
 Okay next up we combine the graphing skills we learned with matplotlib to rebound data.
 To do this we are going to have to learn some more advanced python to automate this process.
-We'll be working with this simulation/archive:
+We'll be working with this simulation/archive.
+It's a simulation of the Earth/Sun orbit with a higher than normal ecc.
 ```python
 import rebound
 G = 39.43163873354829472